 Bernedoodles can have straight, wavy or curly fur.
-The most sought after look is a soft, non shedding, wavy coat.
+The most sought-after look is a soft, non-shedding, wavy coat.
 Some less experienced breeders will price their puppies according to fur type.
 Experienced breeders that do genetic testing will produce a most consistent look.
 Therefore they will not have price differences for fur type.

 8. Demand: Why Bernedoodles are so expensive

-Supply and demand has a lot to do with the cost of anything, and dogs are no exception.
+Supply and demand have a lot to do with the cost of anything, and dogs are no exception.
 Since the mini Bernedoodles are harder to correctly breed, they demand a high price tag.
 Same thing goes for merle and tri-colored Bernedoodles.